bitovi/academy/src/rxjs/1-angular.md

-@page rxjs/angular RxJS in Angular
+@page rxjs-training/angular RxJS in Angular
-@parent RxJS 1
+@parent rxjs-training 1

 @description Learn how to read and write observables in Angular.